gusc/Threads/README.md

 * delayed start - you can set up your thread and start it later
 * stop signaling - your thread procedure can receive a `const Thread::StopToken&` via which you can check whether someone has signaled the thread to stop
-* start signaling - `Thread::strat` returns a `Thread::StartToken&` which allows you to wait until thread procedure has actually started
+* start signaling - `Thread::start` returns a `Thread::StartToken&` which allows you to wait until thread procedure has actually started

 `Thread` methods: